 THE PURPOSE OF THE TAX SALE

 A tax sale is the forced collection of property tax for a specific year.
 Before a property is sold for taxes, three (3) tax notices are mailed.
 The last notice is mailed certified, restricted delivery, with returned receipt.
 Property may also be physically levied.
 A tax sale and a foreclosure sale are two separate actions; the Tax Collector's office does not handle foreclosures.

 All real estate subject to sale must be advertised once per week for three (3) consecutive weeks prior to the Tax Sale date.
 All personal property subject to sale must be advertised once per week for two (2) consecutive weeks prior to the Tax Sale date.

-Ads will be published in the Beaufort Gazette, Island Packet, and The Gullah Sentinel and are also available online at this County website beginning in September.
+Ads will be published in newspapers of general circulation within Beaufort County and available online at this County website beginning in September.

 CONDITIONS OF SALE

 The opening bid includes any delinquent taxes and taxes owed for the upcoming tax year.
 If, in the event the property is not redeemed, it will be deeded over to the successful bidder.

 All bid payments and deed preparation fees must be made before the close of business on the day of the sale with guaranteed funds.
 Visa, MasterCard, American Express, and Discover debit/credit cards are accepted.
 A tax sale receipt will be issued to the bidder.

 - A 2.75% transaction fee shall be collected on all credit card payments.